Society

 • Gender roles - Male vs. female … who should pay, direction vs. maps

-• Meaning of life - To contribute to humanity or be happy oneself
+• Meaning of life - To contribute to humanity or be happy for oneself

 • Social media role - Can they be a source of knowledge?